 Type & Time Management

-This course builds on the core concept of SST®: understanding that our natural differences for thinking and communicating manifest themselves in our approaches to work.
+This course builds on a core Jungian concept: there are natural differences for thinking and communicating that manifest themselves in our approaches to work.
 Once participants understand their own preferences for managing time and tasks, they are able to improve productivity and interpersonal effectiveness.

 - Goal setting

 - Time management tools and disciplines